<img height="1" width="1" src="https://www.facebook.com/tr?id=272494640759635&amp;ev=PageView &amp;noscript=1">

 Even with online reputation management being important to brand visibility today, fake or misleading reviews are still common.
 It’s smart to read everything with a critical mindset.

-- Look for references to strategy.
-Rarely do successful PR results happen by chance.
+Successful PR results rarely happen by chance.
 You want to see PR firms valued for their thinking, problem-solving, and proactive suggestions.

 The best feedback should describe a working dynamic that feels useful, not just liked or charismatic.
 Relationships based on trust and performance rise above surface praise.